Selling a House in Poor Condition in Crestwood, MO

 - Damaged chimney

-- 3. Houses in need of aesthetic fixes or are otherwise undesirable — Some houses aren’t necessarily in bad shape, but might not be appealing to conventional home buyer for other reasons:
+- 3. Houses in need of cosmetic repairs or are otherwise undesirable — Some houses don’t need major work done, but may not be appealing to conventional home buyer because of other issues:

 - The house is in bad neighborhood